 What are the goals?

-Denmark plans to start sequestering carbon at a rate of 2025 million tonnes per year by 1,5, progressively increasing to 8 million tonnes per year by 2030.
+Denmark plans to begin sequestering carbon at a rate of 2025 million tonnes per year by 1,5, progressively rising to 8 million tonnes per year by 2030.

 This is more than 13% of the country's current known emissions.
 And consider that part of the process (the transport of carbon by ship to the oil rig) is not yet zero-emissions, so the results could still improve.

-On the project website I read that there is enough room in this underground "reservoir" to store all the carbon Denmark has ever created in its history, and even more.
+On the project's website I read that in this underground “reservoir” there is enough space to store all the carbon that Denmark has ever created in its history, and more.
 To be precise, over 500 years of emissions (at the rate of current pollution).

-A smart move: true, it will take daily round trips of ships 400 km (240 miles) away from the coast, but the opportunity is huge.
-There's already a big hole to fill over there, and a ready-made oil rig with drills and all.
+A smart move: true, it will require daily trips (round trip) by ships 400 km (240 miles) away from the coast, but the opportunity is enormous.
+There's already a big hole down there to fill, and a ready-made oil rig with drills and everything.

-Perhaps in the future the Greensands project will seal the fate of many of its "colleagues", and one day they will all be called "ecological platforms".
+Maybe in the future the Greensands project will mark the fate of many of its "colleagues", and one day they will all be called "ecological platforms".